LucienRochery/Metris/docs/onboarding/exercises/ball.md

 # Ball Function

 The **ball** of a vertex is the set of elements that contain it.
 This is not stored as it would bring needless complexity: vertices have different sized balls, and these would need updating each time mesh topology is changed.
 Instead, we gather the ball again each time it's needed, this is very quick to do.
-In Metris, `ball()` is implemented in the file `low_topo.hxx`.
+In Metris, `ball()` is implemented in the file [low_topo.hxx](../../../src/low_topo.hxx).
 A similar concept is the **shell** of an edge, the set of elements that contain the edge.

 This function is implemented and tested against the functions in `src/low_topo.hxx` in [bunit/doc_ball.cxx](../../../bunit/doc_ball.cxx).